-A systematic literature search was performed using PubMed (MEDLINE), Embase and Scopus from 1981 to September 2022.
-The following Medical Subject Headings (MESH) were used separately: "CHARGE syndrome" and "cardiovascular disease", "CHARGE syndrome" and "congenital heart disease", "CHARGE syndrome" and "aortic disease".
+A systematic literature search was performed using PubMed (MEDLINE), Embase, and Scopus from 1981 to September 2022.
+The following medical subject headings were used separately:

+"CHARGE syndrome" and "cardiovascular disease", "CHARGE syndrome" and "congenital heart disease", "CHARGE syndrome" and "aortic disease".
 English-language, peer-reviewed original publications were searched.
 Observational studies and case series reporting CS and CHDs were included.
-In addition, case reports were also considered in order to provide more comprehensive results.
-Abstracts, conference presentations, editorials, expert opinions, animal studies and those with full text not available online were excluded.
+In addition, case reports were also considered to provide more comprehensive results.
+Abstracts, conference presentations, editorials, expert opinions, animal studies, and those with full text not available online were excluded.
 Reference lists of relevant studies and reviews were screened to identify further studies not detected by the electronic search.
-Eligibility criteria were as follows: i) CS according to well defined diagnostic criteria [2,3] described within original data manuscripts; ii) CHDs reported in CS patients.
+Eligibility criteria were as follows: i) CS according to welldefined diagnostic criteria described within original data manuscripts [2,3]; ii) CHDs reported in CS patients.
 Two cardiologists (AN and MF) evaluated study eligibility and quality independently.
 They also performed data extraction by using standardized data collection sheets.
 Disagreements were resolved by consensus with a third cardiologist (MVP).
 A flow diagram of the selection process is shown in Supplementary Figure 1.
-The data extracted from included studies were as follows: study design, genetically confirmed CS diagnosis, patient characteristics, the type and percentage of CHDs, the need of cardiac surgery and clinical in hospital and long- term outcome.
+The data extracted from included studies were as follows: study design, genetically confirmed CS diagnosis, patient characteristics, the type and percentage of CHDs, the need for cardiac surgery and clinical in hospital, and long-term outcome.
 All statistical analyses were performed with tailored software.